TSABM/inbre-retina/README.md

 # internship
 Code and documents for the internship

+## Day 31 7/12/24
+12:26 pm - 1:23 pm

+1:56 pm - 2:50 pm

+Plan: work on single frame loader, if possible also develop the square drawer for labelling.

+refactored my approach to opening images.
+The new one ought to be much better.
+Now working on finishing it out.

+Still working on last few steps

 ## Day 30 7/6/24
 3:26 pm - 4:21pm
 4:55 pm - 5:56 pm